Applicants Schools Enterprise Media About Find a course Apply

 Areas of study

-Artificial intelligence and data analytics, business information systems management, cybersecurity and privacy, enterprise systems development, interaction design, mathematical analysis, networking and cybersecurity, operations research, statistics.
+Artificial intelligence and data analytics, business information systems management, cybersecurity and privacy, enterprise software development, interaction design, mathematical analysis, networking and cybersecurity, operations research, statistics.

 Career opportunities

-Data analyst, app developer, robotics, quantum computing, software developer, faculty and government researcher.
+Data analyst, app developer, interaction design, quantum computing, software developer, AI researcher, cybersecurity analyst.

 Practical experience